 Our group’s research of wire repair methods brought Brendan Swiger and other Florida Tech students to NASA’s Wallops Flight Facility in Virginia to view the launch of a sounding rocket.
 Although we can see larger rocket launches here in Melbourne, this one was special because it contained their project instrument in its payload.
 The sounding rocket reached a suborbital altitude of 107 miles before landing in the Atlantic Ocean.
 The rocket’s payload was recovered and the wire repair instrument, samples, and stored data will be returned to Florida Tech.
 The Chemical Research page describes this research collaboration between our group, Dr. Tracy Gibson (URS Federal Services, a NASA contractor), and Drs.
 Hamid Hefazi and Markus Wilde and students Florida Tech’s Materials and Aerospace Engineering program.
 Our group's contribution to this project is to perform tests and image wire repair samples repaired on Earth and those repaired during the rocket's suborbital flight.

 The image to the right shows the college students from Florida Tech and other schools with their payload flying on the Malemute sounding rocket at NASA's Wallops Flight Facility (photo credit: NASA).
-Media reports of the launch and experiments can be found here, here, and here (with video).
+Media reports can be found , , and (launch begins at 27:00 in video).

 Brendan Swiger contributed to the research described in the recent article “Robust Microplate-Based Methods for Culturing and in Vivo Phenotypic Screening of Chlamydomonas reinhardtii” authored by Dr. Andrew Palmer’s research group.

 © Florida Institute of Technology, All Rights Reserved.